ehngo/hello-world/README.md

 # hello-world
-Getting started

 Excited to get started!

 I hope to learn a lot!